durgeshahire07/ReactNative-bitcoinjs-lib-boilerplate/README.md

   }
 }
 ```
-Follow the link to have better clarity on patching the lib: [Here](https://github.com/durgeshahire07/ReactNative-bitcoinjs-lib-ethers/blob/master/patches/react-native-randombytes%2B3.6.1.patch)
+To better understand the required changes for patching the library, Please refer to the patch file [Here](https://github.com/durgeshahire07/ReactNative-bitcoinjs-lib-ethers/blob/master/patches/react-native-randombytes%2B3.6.1.patch)

+Feel free to contribute to the project!

 ### Happy Coding 🚀